 1. Grab a bite to eat

-Start your layover with a meal, but keep your expectations in check.
-Most of the airport’s 5 dozen eateries are comprised of multiple outposts of the same few chains: Yonghe King, Ajisen Ramen, Chatime, Chez Choux, and Hope Kaweh, plus many cafes and Western options.
-A few Starbucks and Burger Kings stay open 24-hours.
+You can start your layover with a meal, but please keep your expectations in check.
+Most of the airport’s five dozen eateries comprise multiple outposts of the same few chains: Yonghe King, Ajisen Ramen, Chatime, Chez Choux, and Hope Kaweh, plus many cafes and Western options.
+A few Starbucks and Burger Kings stay open 24 hours.
 Many travellers have reported expensive prices, even at the fast-food kiosks, so be prepared.

 2. Hang out in a lounge

-For an all-inclusive layover experience, you might want to check into an airport lounge.
+For an all-inclusive layover experience, check into an airport lounge.
 Several lounges here cater to all travellers, so even if you’re an Economy Class flyer, you can pay to enter.
-Take advantage of unlimited food and drinks, WiFi, newspapers and magazines, and a comfortable, quieter atmosphere.
+Enjoy unlimited food and drinks, WiFi, newspapers and magazines, and a comfortable, quieter atmosphere.
 (Some even offer shower facilities.)
-Simply pre-book a pass online or use a lounge membership program to gain entry.
+Pre-book a pass online or use a lounge membership program to gain entry.
 Locations and details are listed in our Shanghai Pudong Airport Guide.

 3. Browse the shops

-Though there are more shops here than eateries, there’s nothing super unique or local.
+Though there are more shops here than eateries, nothing is unique or local.
 Aside from convenience stores, most shops are located in the dedicated shopping area of both terminals.
-Visit the Duty Free areas for some Chinese goods and discounts on alcohol and makeup.
+Visit the Duty-Free areas for some Chinese goods and discounts on alcohol and makeup.
 Qitai Tea Shop offers good ready-to-travel souvenirs, and the international boutiques are great places to browse without spending (unless you’ve got cash to burn!).

 4. Visit the spa

-Treat yourself with a manicure or pedicure from Yongqi, open daily in Terminal 2.
+Treat yourself to a manicure or pedicure from Yongqi, open daily in Terminal 2.

-However you spend your quick city trip, leave enough time to get back to the airport before your next flight!
+However you spend your quick city trip, leave enough time to return to the airport before your next flight!

-WiFi here is free and unlimited, but you need to have a Chinese phone number to get the access code via SMS.
+WiFi here is free and unlimited, but you need a Chinese phone number to get the access code via SMS.
 If not, machines inside Security print out access codes.

-Planning on catching up on Z’s or spending the night here?
+Are you planning on catching up on Z’s or spending the night here?
 The good news is that airport staff generally have no problem with overnight travellers.
 The not-so-good news is the airport isn’t exactly comfortable.
-Pre-Security areas are bare, with few benches and very little in the way of eateries or amenities.
+Pre-security areas are bare, with few benches and very little in the way of eateries or amenities.
 Inside Security, benches are plentiful but tend to be cold and fitted with armrests.
 The air conditioning can be cold no matter the time of day or year, so plan for extra layers.
 Headphones or earplugs will help you combat the chaos and noise.
 Rather spend for a hotel?
 An hourly rate hotel is located inside Terminal 2.
-Otherwise, several hotels are located within a few minutes’ drive, and one’s in walking distance.
+Otherwise, several hotels are located within a few minutes drive, and one’s in walking distance.
 See our Shanghai Pudong Airport Guide for details.